-The turquoise-blue sea, snow-white beaches and a gigantic heritage of Mayan culture await you when you take your rental car from Cancún on the Yucatán peninsula in the eastern part of Mexico on an exploration.
+Also in Summer and Fall 2020 Cancún welcomes you with by turquoise-blue sea, snow-white beaches and a gigantic heritage of Mayan culture and invite you to take your rental car from Cancún on the Yucatán peninsula in the eastern part of Mexico on an exploration tour.
 Compare all car hire deals in Cancún and the surrounding area with driveboo.com before you start your trip and book your car hire online in no time.
 Be able to drive to the most beautiful sights on the peninsula, whose fascination will not stop impressing you.

 Our tip: If you don't only want to drive along the enchanting beaches, but also visit the very remote Maya Pyramids, then renting an off-road vehicle with greater ground clearance is worthwhile, as the routes go over rough terrain.